 Financial assistance with mileage, tolls and parking expenses may be available through the American Cancer Society or the Leukemia & Lymphoma Society.
-Information regarding these agencies is available in the Social Work Department at RPCI or by contacting the local office of either organization.
+Information regarding these agencies is available in the Psychosocial Oncology and Care Coordination Department at RPCI or by contacting the local office of either organization.

-Valet parking is available for patients and visitors, Monday - Friday, 7 a.m. - 6 p.m., at no additional charge.
+Valet parking is available for patients and visitors, Monday - Friday, 7 a.m. - 6 p.m., at the validation or daily rate plus $1.00.
 Valet attendants are located at the main entrance to the hospital.

 Roswell Park does not provide transportation for patients.
 We link patients to resources available to assist.
 Erie County and The City of Buffalo provide a Senior Van service whose first priority is medical appointments.
 This service requires advance notice.
 For those with Medicaid insurance transportation costs are sometimes covered.
 This requires medical certification signed by the physician, and may take a few weeks to process.
 Please see the transportation coordinator in the Psychosocial Oncology office for more information.
 716-845-1590

 AirLifeLine is a free air transportation service to and from treatment centers for financially in-need patients.
 Volunteer pilots donate their time, aircraft and fuel.
 Distance traveled is considered on a case-by-case basis.
 AirLifeLine provides a Pilot and Patient Newsletter.

 Corporate Angel Network, Inc.